-Figure 3 summarizes our story.
-Panel (a) shows the distribution of variance ratios estimated using individual firms.
-At first sight, the right-most boxplot in Panel (a) suggests a lack of market efficiency since the median variance ratio across all firms is well above one in the 2008-2020 sample period (median 6.23).
+timated using individual firms.
+At first sight, the right-most boxplot in Panel (a) suggests an overall lack of efficiency at the firm level, since the median variance ratio across all firms is well above one in the 2008-2020 sample period (median 6.23).
 However, an important finding emerges from the granular sort by leverage quintile.
-Excess volatility decreases with financial leverage and tends to disappear in the most leveraged quintiles (Q_3-Q_5) .
+Excess volatility decreases with financial leverage and tends to disappear in the most leveraged quintiles ( $Q_3$ - $Q_5$ ).
 This preliminary finding is robust to the sample period.
 We obtain similar results for the credit crisis (2008-2009) and post-crisis (2010-2020) periods (unreported).

-One concern with firm full samples is the potential look-ahead bias caused by sorting firms based on their full-sample leverage mean.
+One concern with firm-level full samples is the potential look-ahead bias caused by sorting firms based on their full-sample leverage mean.
 In addition, our results might be driven by some specific year or company since not all firms' historical samples have the same length.
 To address these concerns, we repeat the analysis by firm-years as follows.
 First, every year we sort firms by leverage into quintiles.
 Next, we require at least 100 observations in each firm-year sample to avoid small-sample issues due to missing data.
-We thus obtain 3,606 valid firm-year samples, for each of which we estimate variance ratio.
-Finally, we collect the variance ratios for each leverage quintile.
-This approach enables us to run numerous variance ratios and obtain a more granular view of the results.
-Additionally, since all tests now apply to one-year samples, we treat all firms of the universe on the same footing and assign the same weight to all years in the period 2008-2020.
+We thus obtain 3,606